sapnajohn01/Robotics/Hardware-Robot Power Management System.md

 **Assignment 3: Robot Power Management System**

-Here's a complete breakdown of the power management system for your mobile robot, combining hardware design and Arduino code to meet all your objectives.

 ⚡ **System Overview**\
 This system includes:\
 •	Battery voltage monitoring via a voltage divider\